flee598/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.auckland.ac.nz

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include freshwater ecology, dispersal, connectivity and modelling.

 # Interests to show in About widget
 interests:
 - Freshwater Ecology
 - Dispersal/Connectivity
 - Modelling
+- Metapopulation/community dynamics

 # Education to show in About widget
 education: